profgaelle/profgaelle-website2020/content/publication/villejoubert2009/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Judgments of guilt", "Conversational pragmatics", "Risk communication"]
+tags = ["Social cognition", "Conversational pragmatics", "Judgement & Decision-making", "Risk communication"]

 # Links (optional).
 url_pdf = ""